NanoClem/ElasticSearch_exemple/README.md

 # ElasticSearch_exemple

-This project shows a basic usage of the elacticsearch python lib.
+This project shows a basic import usage of your data with elacticsearch python lib.
 You will find [here](https://sexualitics.github.io/) the dataset I used.

 ## Installation